Arjun-G-Ravi/Non-AI-Notes/07_Computer_Network/06_Data Link Layer.md

 - Acknowledged connectionless service
 - Acknowledged connection-oriented service

-Data Link Layer also performs the following:
+Data Link Layer also performs the following:k
 1. framing: dividing the stream of bits received from the Network Layer into manageable data frames.
 2. addressing
 3. error detection and correction: by calculating and comparing checksum, and sending acknowledgement